 Jonathan is recognised as a leading junior practising in all aspects of media, communications and information law.
-He is a member of the Attorney General’s ‘C’ Panel of Counsel.
+He is a member of the Attorney General’s ‘B’ Panel of Junior Counsel to the Crown.
 Jonathan is also called to the Bar of Northern Ireland.

-Jonathan regularly acts for both claimants and defendants; his clients include many leading media organisations, for example, the BBC, Times Newspapers, Johnston Press and The Sun.
-He also regularly represents leading technology and internet companies including Google.
-As part of the Attorney General’s Panel of Counsel, Jonathan advises many government departments and public authorities, including the Cabinet Office, Ministry of Justice, the NCA and CAFCASS.
+Jonathan regularly acts for both claimants and defendants.
+His regular clients include the BBC, Times Newspapers, The Sun and Google.
+As part of the Attorney General’s Panel of Junior Counsel to the Crown, Jonathan advises many government departments and public authorities, including the Cabinet Office, Ministry of Justice, the NCA and CAFCASS.

 Defamation and Privacy